dmpots/fibon/README.md

 Introduction
 ===================================================================
 Fibon is a set of tools for running and analysing benchmarks in Haskell.
-Most importantly, it includes a set of default benchmarks taken from the [Hackage][1] open source repository.
+Most importantly, it includes a set of [default benchmarks][3] taken from the [Hackage][1] open source repository.

 Benchmarks